arindam-codes/cs50-learning/week1-C/credit v1/code.md

-## I did upto this but i was trying to learn cs50 manual io the [strlen](https://manual.cs50.io/3/strlen)
+## I did credit problem upto this but i was trying to learn cs50 manual io the [strlen](https://manual.cs50.io/3/strlen)

 ```
 #include <cs50.h>